alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Custom Progressbar with rounded corners
 - Instead of paths, variables and co, pass down to the bs components the whole json object.
 All json extraction logic should be in the bs component
 - Improve Button Component - only 2 button (with/without Routing) -> Size configure only with css
+- Make a Export Methode wich creates Arrays from JSOn Objects so there are not 2 implementations needed anymore (cs question dialog & cs story)

 ## Features